boversoneg/HLL-CRCON-DISCORD_CONNECTION/README.md

+# ⚠️ THIS PROJECT HAS BEEN SUSPENDED AND COULD NOT WORK USE ON YOUR OWN RISK ⚠️

 ## License
 This code is under MIT License.
 More can be found [there](https://opensource.org/license/mit).
 Please respect author and do not edit embed footers where author is placed.